BenBouiss/NN_intern_2022/README.md

-On going development, more user friendly features and function coming soon™
+Ongoing development, more user friendly features and function coming soon™